Kittaru87/CV/README.md

 **Efficient**

 One of the managers at my previous job was once asked how she would describe me in one word and turns out that word was 'efficient'.
-I am able to take on numerous roles at one time (SEO, digital content, website management, administrative support) because of my ability to find the simplest, most productive way of achieving the my goals.
+I am able to take on numerous roles at one time (SEO, digital content, website management, administrative support) because of my ability to find the simplest, most productive way of achieving my goals.

-**Fast learner**

 **Takes the initiative**

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+Once I had an inkling that software engineering was the path I wanted to take, I immediately set about making that happen alongside my day job and freelance work.
+Not only have I attended an evening web development course as well as undertaken online courses but I've also sat down with a number of friends already in the industry to pair programme with and to pick their brains on best practice and what their expectations are for junior developers.
+I've also helped a couple of my friends with their websites (mostly SEO), which has allowed me more experience with different CMSs, and have started building a website for an ex-colleague for her new business.
+Learning by doing will compliment what I learn at Makers and look foward to building up my own portfolio.

 ## Projects
 | Project       | Details       | Technologies  | Testing  |